Research Administration Policies

 • Benefits both the sponsored project and other work of Penn State in proportions that can be clearly documented through reasonable methods.

-A cost may also be allocable to multiple projects.
-It is important that the costs be allocated appropriately across all projects which benefit.
-It is not appropriate to charge all of the cost of an item to one sponsored award if it benefits more than one award– each cost needs to be allocated based on how it benefits the various projects.
-Per Uniform Guidance 2 CFR 200.405(d)
+Per Uniform Guidance 2 CFR 200.405(d), a cost may also be allocable to multiple projects.
+It is important that the costs be allocated appropriately across all projects that benefit from that cost.
+It is not appropriate to charge all of the cost of an item to one sponsored award if it benefits more than one awardeach cost needs to be allocated based on its proportional benefit to the relevant projects.

 Direct cost allocation principles.
 "If a cost benefits two or more projects or activities in proportions that can be determined without undue effort or cost, the cost should be allocated to the projects based on the proportional benefit.
-If a cost benefits two or more projects or activities in proportions that cannot be determined because of the interrelationship of the work involved, then ... the costs may be allocated or transferred to benefitted projects on any reasonable documented basis.
-Where the purchase of equipment or other capital asset is specifically authorized under a Federal award, the costs are assignable to the Federal award regardless of the use that may be made of the equipment or other capital asset involved when no longer needed for the purpose for which it was originally required."
+However, when those proportions cannot be determined because of the interrelationship of the work involved, then ... the costs may be allocated or transferred to benefitted projects on any reasonable documented basis.
+Where the purchase of equipment or other capital asset is specifically authorized under a Federal award, the costs are assignable to the Federal award regardless of the use that may be made of the equipment or other capital asset involved, when no longer needed for the purpose for which it was originally required" (2 CFR 200.405(d)).

 The Uniform Guidance also discusses transfers of costs under the allocability standard:

-Uniform Guidance 2 CFR 200.405(c) - Any cost allocable to a particular Federal award under the principles provided for in this part may not be charged to other Federal awards to overcome fund deficiencies, to avoid restrictions imposed by Federal statutes, regulations, or terms and conditions of the Federal awards, or for other reasons.
-However, this prohibition would not preclude the non-Federal entity from shifting costs that are allowable under two or more Federal awards in accordance with existing Federal statutes, regulations, or the terms and conditions of the Federal awards.
+Uniform Guidance 2 CFR 200.405(c) - "A cost allocable to a particular Federal award may not be charged to other Federal awards (for example, to overcome fund deficiencies or to avoid restrictions imposed by Federal statutes, regulations, or terms and conditions of the Federal awards).
+However, this prohibition would not preclude the recipient or subrecipient from shifting costs that are allowable under two or more Federal awards in accordance with existing Federal statutes, regulations, or the terms and conditions of the Federal awards."

 Reasonable cost: